definothatock/FYP_UE5Development/README.md

 # Repo Summary

+### This project was NOT handled with Git, it was handled with PEFORCE.
+This Git repo exists for making the project publicly visible.
 **Due to data size limitations of Git, the actual source code cannot be stored directly.
 Only some C++ source is provided here.**

 Link to project source and build: https://drive.google.com/drive/folders/15YsW0UiWATZ4QReXA3oK9_aicjV1xRbe?usp=sharing